BenKlee/akrobat/README.md

  `gazebo.launch` is designed to launch the robot in the gazebo simulation

 Both launch configurations can be given arguments.
 Run either\
-`roslaunch akrobat gazebo.launch --ros-args`\
+`roslaunch akrobat master.launch --ros-args`\
 or\
 `roslaunch akrobat gazebo.launch --ros-args`\
 to see their arguments' descriptions and default values

 For testing purposes without a controller (joystick) available, a joystick emulator has been implemented.
-To use it run `rosrun akrobat joystick_emulator`
+To use it run `rosrun akrobat joystick_emulator.py`

 Troubleshooting: